 - Hurl It into the Sun: The hominem solution to an orbiting nuclear bomb.

-- Missing Mom: Candy's adoptive mother died of an unspecified illness several years before the events of the book.
+- Missing Mom: Candy's adoptive mother died several years before the events of the first book.
+In the second book, we find out she died of leukemia.

 - Neck Snap: Candy does this to enemy agent Kyril, while they're in freefall in an orbiting space shuttle.
 It helps that she's able to take him by surprise via emotional manipulation.